bonitasoft/bonita-portal-js/README.md

 Please run `npm install` Before launching any of following tasks

 ### Launch project in development mode
-Before running project in development mode, you need to launch a Bonita BPM backend available on URL http://localhost:8080/ Then launch:
+Before running project in development mode, you need to launch a Bonita backend available on URL http://localhost:8080/ Then launch:

     npm start